Architecture¶

 web/routes/

-In Docker, entrypoint.sh runs Alembic migrations before starting uvicorn.
+In Docker, docker/entrypoint.sh runs Alembic migrations before starting uvicorn.

 Request Flow¶